 You’ll find it on La Jolla Shores Beach, so this San Diego outdoor activity isn’t just about the pier.
 Walking to it and enjoying the beach is part of the fun, too.
 This is my favorite beach to walk the dog and for exercise in general.
 And, per #3 above, some of the best La Jolla tide pools are located just north of the pier at Dike Rock.

-13. Catch a Sunset
+16. Catch a Sunset

 One of the things to do outside in San Diego that even residents frequently overlook is the simple joy of watching a sunset over the Pacific Ocean.
 Views are part of the reason why our nickname is America’s Finest City.
 Take a blanket and a picnic to your favorite beach.
-Or, book a happy hour or dinner at your favorites seaside restaurant.
+Or, book a happy hour or dinner at your favorite seaside restaurant.

-14. Go Boating on the San Diego Bay
+17. Go Boating on the San Diego Bay

 A couple drives a Speed Boat Adventure speedboat in the water.